elfhosted/elfhosted.com/docs/blog/index.md

 ---
-title: Blog
+title: ElfHosted Blog
-description: What's new?
-Follow our blog to keep track!
+description: We're small, passionate, and building rapidly.
+Keep an eye on our blog for updates!
 ---

 # What's new at ElfHosted?

+We're small, passionate, and building rapidly.
+Keep an eye on our blog for updates!

 Here's our latest developments...